 Thus, the only points at which a function can have a local maximum or minimum are points at which the derivative is zero, as in the left hand graph in figure 5.1.1, or the derivative is undefined, as in the right hand graph.
-Any value of x for which f'(x) is zero or undefined is called a critical value for f.
+Any value of x for which f'(x) is zero or undefined is called a critical value for f, and the point (x, f(x)) on the curve is called a critical point for f.
 When looking for local maximum and minimum points, you are likely to make two sorts of mistakes: You may forget that a maximum or minimum can occur where the derivative does not exist, and so forget to check whether the derivative exists everywhere.
 You might also assume that any place that the derivative is zero is a local maximum or minimum point, but this is not true.
 A portion of the graph of $f(x) = x^3$ is shown in figure 5.1.2.
-The derivative of f is $f'(x) = 3x^2$ , and f'(0) = 0, but there is neither a maximum nor minimum at (0,0).
+The derivative of f is $f'(x) = 3x^2$, and f'(0) = 0, but there is neither a maximum nor minimum at (0, 0).